“But God forbid that I should boast except in the cross of our Lord Jesus Christ, by whom the world has been crucified

 The believer does not look for pardon in self but in Christ.
 If we look for forgiveness in self, we put God under obligation to forgive us.
 If we glory in the cross, we glory in the matchless attributes of God because it took the cross to give us a perfect and absolute righteousness.

 The cross is the accomplishment of Christ, not us.
 When God does the work, this is grace.
 When we do the works, this is works-righteousness.
 Our innate righteousness is only good relative to other people.
 The righteousness Christ gives us is relative to God’s absolute righteousness.
 In other words, God declares us as righteous as He is because of the cross.

 Legalists put little focus on the cross and more on themselves.
 To those who are graced-oriented, the cross means everything.
 We glory in the cross.
 We totally reject self-righteousness.
 We hold a clear view of the cross.
-When Jesus becomes the centre and circumference of our life, we enter into spirituality as it should be lived.
+When Jesus becomes the center and circumference of our life, we enter into spirituality as it should be lived.

 “But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us.
 Much more then, having now been justified by His blood, we shall be saved from wrath through Him” (Romans 5:8-9).